Author: Dr. Jean-Paul Rodrigue

 The core advantage of air transportation is speed and flexibility in network configuration.
-Air routes are practically unlimited, but they are denser over the North Atlantic, inside North America and Europe, and over the North Pacific.
-Even if planes can have a long range, the majority of services link city pairs less than 2 hours apart.
+Air routes are practically unlimited but denser over the North Atlantic, inside North America and Europe, and over the North Pacific.
+Even if planes can have a long-range, the majority of services link city pairs less than 2 hours apart.
 Air transport constraints are multidimensional and include the site (a commercial plane needs about 3,300 meters of runway for landing and take-off), the climate, fog, and wind currents.
 Air activities are linked to the tertiary and quaternary sectors, notably finance and tourism, which lean on the long-distance mobility of people.
-More recently, air transportation has been accommodating growing quantities of high-value freight and is playing an increasing role in global logistics.
+More recently, air transportation has accommodated growing quantities of high-value freight and is playing an increasing role in global logistics.

 e.
 Intermodal transportation

 Intermodalism concerns a variety of modes used in combination so that the respective advantages of each mode are advantaged.
 Although intermodal transportation applies to passenger movements, such as using the different, interconnected modes of a public transit system, it is over freight transportation that the most significant impacts of intermodalism have been observed.
 Containerization has been a powerful vector of intermodal integration, enabling maritime and land transportation systems to interconnect.